Is Tinnitus Genetic?

 A study completed by Clifford et al. (2020) indicated eight genes and three loci that are associated with tinnitus and “a number of variants [showing] up consistently among individuals with tinnitus but not among those without tinnitus” (Cederroth, 2020).

-These results held true even when taking individuals with hearing loss out of the equation, further supporting tinnitus can be genetic rather than just caused by hearing loss or changes to our auditory system (Clifford et al, 2020).
-When it comes to gender, studies indicated “higher heritability in men with bilateral tinnitus at any age, and young women with bilateral tinnitus, but not in unilateral tinnitus” (Lopez-Escamez & Amanat, 2020).
+These results held true even when taking individuals with hearing loss out of the equation, further supporting that tinnitus can be genetic rather than just caused by hearing loss or changes to our auditory system (Clifford et al., 2020).
+Regarding gender, studies indicated “higher heritability in men with bilateral tinnitus at any age, and young women with bilateral tinnitus, but not in unilateral tinnitus” (Lopez-Escamez & Amanat, 2020).

-Additional studies have evaluated the role of genetics with tinnitus versus environmental factors by examining twins, as well as individuals within a biological family versus individuals within an adoptive family.
+Additional studies have evaluated the role of genetics with tinnitus versus environmental factors by examining twins and individuals within a biological family versus individuals within an adoptive family.
 A study completed by Bogo et al. (2017) evaluated male twins and found a higher risk for tinnitus with more rapid changes in hearing and “a moderate genetic influence for tinnitus.”

-Another study evaluated adopted children and found they would often have tinnitus if someone in their biological family also experienced it, while their adoptive families did not have tinnitus, indicating a genetic component rather than environmental factors contributing to tinnitus (Cederroth & Pirouzi Fard, 2019).
+Another study evaluated adopted children and found they would often have tinnitus if someone in their biological family also experienced it.
+In contrast, their adoptive families did not have tinnitus, indicating a genetic component rather than environmental factors contributing to tinnitus (Cederroth & Pirouzi Fard, 2019).

-With this information in mind, further research needs to be completed, as many of these studies could not be replicated to further validate the possible connections (Amanat et al., 2021).
-Additionally, it can be difficult to rule out the auditory changes we experience as we age from environmental factors that can be contributing to tinnitus, such as exposure to loud noises or age-related hearing loss.
+With this information in mind, further research needs to be completed, as many of these studies could not be replicated to validate the possible connections further (Amanat et al., 2021).
+Additionally, it can be difficult to rule out the auditory changes we experience as we age from environmental factors contributing to tinnitus, such as exposure to loud noises or age-related hearing loss.

-While understanding the correlation between genetics and tinnitus is still somewhat in the beginning stages, it is important to pay attention to whether this symptom appears in your family history.
-If you notice new tinnitus or worsening tinnitus, it is important to have an evaluation with an experienced audiologist as early tinnitus treatment can lead to the best outcomes.
+While understanding the correlation between genetics and tinnitus is still somewhat in the beginning stages, it is essential to consider whether this symptom appears in your family history.
+If you notice new tinnitus or worsening tinnitus, it is important to have an evaluation with an experienced audiologist, as early tinnitus treatment can lead to the best outcomes.

 What Can Be Done to Determine if I Have Genetic Tinnitus?

-At this time, genetic testing for these specific tinnitus genes is only being completed in research and not clinically in medical offices.
-However, by working with a clinical audiologist, it can be surmised what external and possible genetic factors may be contributing to your symptoms; this is done by a detailed medical history and audiologic evaluation.
-These results will provide your audiologist with the information needed to move forward with a tinnitus treatment plan that is specifically customized to you and your background.
+Genetic testing for these specific tinnitus genes is only being completed in research and not clinically in medical offices.
+However, by working with a clinical audiologist, it can be surmised what external and possibly genetic factors may contribute to your symptoms; a detailed medical history and audiological evaluation do this.
+These results will provide your audiologist with the information needed to move forward with a tinnitus treatment plan specifically customized to you and your background.

 What are Other Common Causes of Tinnitus?

-While tinnitus may be caused by genetics, this is just one of many causes of this common hearing issue.
+While genetics may cause tinnitus, this is just one of many causes of this common hearing issue.
 With so many unique causes, it can be a challenge to know what exactly is causing that ringing sound in your ears.
-This is why it’s so important to consult an experienced audiologist who can identify the specific cause of your tinnitus symptoms.
-Once you’ve identified the cause of your tinnitus, it becomes easier to develop an effective tinnitus treatment plan.
+This is why it’s essential to consult an experienced audiologist who can identify the specific cause of your tinnitus symptoms.
+Once you’ve identified the cause of your tinnitus, developing an effective tinnitus treatment plan becomes easier.

 Many of the most common causes of tinnitus include: